surveyjs/survey-library/docs/design-survey-conditional-logic.md

 To configure a calculated value, define the [`calculatedValues`](https://surveyjs.io/Documentation/Library?id=surveymodel#calculatedValues) array in the survey JSON definition.
 Each object in this array should contain the following fields:

-- `name` - A name used to identify the calculated value.
+- `name` - A name that identifies the calculated value.
 - `expression` - An expression that returns the calculated value.
 - `includeIntoResult` - A Boolean property that specifies whether to include the calculated value into survey results.